 In early 2019, ThirdWay Interiors agreed to a settlement with the regulator for breaching competition law.
-The item outlined in the report relating to ThirdWay Interiors was a single unauthorised infringement over a short period in early 2017.
+The matter relating to ThirdWay Interiors was a single unauthorised infringement over a short period in early 2017.
 It was not instigated by ThirdWay Interiors, we did not gain commercially in any way from it, and no client suffered any financial loss.
 Nevertheless, it was important that we acted appropriately by cooperating fully with the regulator.
+This settlement was provided for in 2018 as shown in note 5 of the financial statements.